 Where to Park:

 There is parking available next to the Bright Angel trailhead by the lodge.
 For south kaibab you can park at the lookout on Rim Road if you get there earlier enough.
+If this is full you can try parking at the Pipe Creek Vista lookout parking a little further down.
 There is also parking at the Backcountry Office.
 As with most popular trails, getting there early (before 4am) is advised during high season, as parking lots can fill up.

 If you don’t want to drive you also have the option to take taxi service.
+You must pre-book your taxi.
+Do not call day of and expect service.
 During low season there may only be one cab running in the early hours, so take this into account when planning your starting time.
 Especially with larger groups that can’t fit in one car.

 In the high season (May – October) the service is open daily, twenty-four hour.
 Service is available to the Grand Canyon Airport, trailheads, and other destinations.
 Call (928) 638-2822 or (928) 638-2631, ext.
 6563.

 You can pre-book your shuttle through Williams Taxi.
 I highly recommend book your appointment over the phone/text.
 They fill up fast in high season.
 Click Here

 Low season, make sure to call 7 days before your trip during the day to make sure they will be available at the hour want to be picked up.
 For most runners this will be 3-4:30am.
 During low season they often only have one vehicle operating.
 Take this into account if your group is to big to fit in a standard 4 door sedan with the drive.

 Below is a link to all of the Grand Canyon South Rim shuttle information.

 R2R2R Leaving From the North Rim